alexchernyy/manual-reincarnation-osx/README.md

-manual-reincarnation
+Manual Reincarnation
 ====================

 How to relaunch OS X sandboxed app?
+The way with helper process shown.